 If you don’t have your own bike in tow, there are a few places that will rent one to you at daily or weekly rates.
-Tim’s Bike and Beach Gear has adult and kids’ bikes, tandem bikes, adult trikes, pull-behind baby strollers and more — they’ll even deliver your bikes anywhere on the island, free of charge.
-Want to go fast?
-Boo's Bikes offers a wide array of electric bikes!
+Tim’s Bike and Beach Gear have adult and kids’ bikes, tandem bikes, adult trikes, pull-behind baby strollers and more.
+Tybee Island Bike Rentals offer a variety of beach cruisers along with child trolleys.
+Both companies will deliver your bikes anywhere on the island, free of charge.

 Know the rules